shaunlefeuvre/mtab-spring-boot/README.md

 ## Tasks
 1. Create an API that accepts a string of text in the request body and returns a UUID for the request
-2. This API should persist the text using any method, it does not need to be durable
+2. This API should persist the text using an in-memory map
-3. Create a second API that accepts one UUID and returns useful information about the text (example: number of words)
+3. Create a second API that accepts one UUID and returns the number of words in the mapped string value
 4. Create tests that ensure the correctness of your implementation

 ## Notes